Getting Your Home Ready for a Spring Sale

 Brighten It Up You want your home to feel bright and cheery, not dark and dreary.
-If you have dark painted walls, repaint with light neutral colors to brighten up the space.
-Replace any burnt out light bulbs.
+If you have dark painted walls, repaint them with light neutral colors to brighten up the space.
+Replace any burnt-out light bulbs.
 Keep the blinds and curtains open to let the light in.
 You may also want to brighten up the place with a splash of Spring color.
 Place some bright yellow daffodils or another spring favorite in vases strategically throughout the home.

 Xavier De Buck, a top-producing Northcliff (Johannesburg) real estate agent with Pam Golding Properties, shares his knowledge and expertise by assisting buyers and sellers in achieving their life-long dreams of owning property.

 As a home seller, there are so many questions that are running through your head: is my house in the best presentable condition?
 Are there any urgent repairs I need to make sure to get done before going onto the market?
 How will I possibly keep this house neat and tidy during the last-minute buyer viewings, with my kids running around like crazy?
 Will my nightmare neighbor be a problem during the home selling process?